threatgrid/asami/README.md

                     :movie/genre "cyber-punk/action"
                     :movie/release-year 1995}
                    {:movie/title "Toy Story"
-                    :movie/genre "animation/adventure/comedy"
+                    :movie/genre "animation/adventure"
                     :movie/release-year 1995}])

 (d/transact conn {:tx-data first-movies})
 ```
-This returns an object that can be _dereferenced_ (via `clojure.core/deref` or the `@` macro) to provide information about the state of the database before and after the transaction.
+The `transact` operation returns an object that can be _dereferenced_ (via `clojure.core/deref` or the `@` macro) to provide information about the state of the database before and after the transaction.
 (A _future_ in Clojure, or a _delay_ in ClojureScript).
 Note that the transaction data can be provided as the `:tx-data` in a map object if other paramters are to be provided, or just as a raw sequence without the wrapping map.

 With the data loaded, a database value can be retrieved from the database and then queried: